 - not be receiving a pension or benefit or CSHC from Services Australia; and

 *Clients over pension age whose pension was reduced to nil on 1 January 2017 as a result of changes to the assets test do not need to meet the usual CSHC income test.

-- CSHC holders are also entitled to pharmaceuticals at the concessional rate under the Pharmaceutical Benefits Scheme, the Medicare Safety Net threshold and concessional fares on the Great Southern Railways.
+- CSHC holders are also entitled to pharmaceuticals at the concessional rate under the Pharmaceutical Benefits Scheme and the Medicare Safety Net threshold.

 Date of Introduction

 In the 1993 Budget, the Government announced the provision of a Seniors Health Card to assist those retirees who qualified for fringe benefits under the income test, but either failed the assets test or were excluded by the residency requirements.

 The CSHC does not give the cardholder direct access to any State, Territory or local government concessions, although some State, Territory and local governments may recognise the CSHC for additional concessions.
 To avoid confusion with State Seniors Cards, the prefix 'Commonwealth' was added to the name.

 The card originally provided a limited range of health-related concessions and was targeted at those retirees who are asset rich but income poor.